-Should the New Mexico Tourism Department ever decide to introduce a New Mexico Beer Trail, the Duke City would be its epicenter both geographically and in terms of quantity.
-The Land of Enchantment now boasts of nearly thirty independent microbreweries, brewpubs, brew houses and taprooms with the largest concentration in its most populous city.
-In fact, the Duke City could be the hub of a Beer Trail with spokes traversing to just about ever corner of the state because high-quality craft beer can now be found throughout the Land of Enchantment.
+When the New Mexico Tourism Department launched the New Mexico True Ale Trail, the Duke City was its obvious epicenter both geographically and in terms of quantity.
+The Land of Enchantment now boasts of nearly three dozen independent microbreweries, brewpubs, brew houses and taprooms with the largest concentration in its most populous city.
+In fact, the Duke City is most certainly the hub of the Ale Trail with spokes traversing to just about ever corner of the state.
+High-quality craft beer can now be found throughout the Land of Enchantment.

 Over the years the culinary bill of fare at many of our state’s breweries has upscaled from salty snacks designed to make patrons thirsty to a repertoire of substantial sandwiches and bounteous burgers.
 More recently, however, menus at several breweries and brew pubs have made significant inroads, some moving into the arena of the gastropub, a British term for a public house (pub) which specializes in high-quality, often high-end food.
 The term gastropub, a combination of pub and gastronomy, is intended to describe food which is a step above the more basic “pub grub.”
 It may, in actuality, it can be several degrees of magnitude better.